Pak vs SL: What advantage will today's winning team have in Asia Cup final?

 Pakistan are scheduled to play against Sri Lanka in the last match of the Super Four stage at the Dubai International Stadium, rehearsing for the final.

-Speaking during Geo News' programme "Geo Pakistan", Inzamam-ul-Haq said, “whichever team wins today’s match will have a psychological advantage over the other”.
+Speaking during Geo News' programme "Geo Pakistan", Inzamam said: “whichever team wins today’s match will have a psychological advantage over the other”.

 In response to a question, he advised the team management to not induct a player into the squad for international matches after "a couple of good innings", adding that cricketers performing in domestic cricket should be given a chance.